MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/day.md

 ---
-title: Day Value Set
+title: Day Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the day values that you can specify for day and time criterion.
 ---
-# Day Value Set
+# Day Value Set - Campaign Management
 Defines the day values that you can specify for day and time criterion.

 ## Syntax